Sellf/docs/source/includes/_notes.md

 }
 ```

-This endpoint allows to create an note.
+This endpoint allows to create a note.

 ### HTTP Request